arkivanov/Decompose/docs/navigation/overview.md

 Decompose uses [Essenty](https://github.com/arkivanov/Essenty) library, which provides both `Parcelable` interface and `@Parcelize` annotation in common code using expect/actual, which works well with Kotlin Multiplatform.
 Please familiarise yourself with Essenty library.

+#### Android target

+If you support the `android` target, make sure you have applied [kotlin-parcelize](https://developer.android.com/kotlin/parcelize) Gradle plugin.
+Otherwise, your code won't compile for Android.

 !!!warning
     On Android the amount of data that can be preserved is [limited](https://developer.android.com/guide/components/activities/parcelables-and-bundles).
 Please mind the size of configurations.